vasilakisfil/Introspected-REST/README.md

 ## 2. Introduction
 `REST` defined by Roy was a magnificent piece of work, much ahead of its time which took us 10+ years to understand what its capabilities are.
 However, now, almost 20 years later `REST` model shows its age.
-It's unflexibile, difficult to implement, difficult to test, with performance and implementation issues.
+It's inflexible, difficult to implement, difficult to test, with performance and implementation issues.
 But most importantly, **any implementation of `REST` model is _very_ complex**.
 Now, one could say that, most APIs are not build with mind to last for decades and maybe